Beyond the Tay Adventure Challenge: Saturday 6 October 2018

 ATHLETE GUIDE 2018

-Welcome to this new and exciting event delivered by Beyond Adventure and Still Going Strong Events.
-We are delighted that you have chosen to be a part of this and are looking forward to hosting both adventure sports enthusiasts and those putting their toes in the water for the first time, the event offers opportunities for all to get involved.
+Welcome to this exciting event delivered by Beyond Adventure and Still Going Strong Events.
+We are delighted that you have chosen to be a part of this and are looking forward to hosting both adventure sports enthusiasts and those putting their toes in the water for the first time.
+This family friendly event offers an opportunity for everyone to get involved.
 Aberfeldy and The Tay Valley has some of the best scenery in Scotland, particularly at this time of year in early autumn creating a stunning backdrop.

-The Beyond the Tay Adventure Challenge is a circular 12km Run/Hike from the picturesque Highland Perthshire Town of Aberfeldy to Kenmore followed by a 10km paddle back to Aberfeldy.
+The Beyond the Tay Adventure Challenge is a circular 14 km Run/Hike from the picturesque Highland Perthshire Town of Aberfeldy to Kenmore followed by a 13 km paddle back to Aberfeldy.

 The route delivers some spectacular Highland Perthshire scenery.
-Following your event check in at Beyond Adventure By The River, the Start is on the front lawn of Dewars Whisky Distillery.
+Following your event check-in at Beyond Adventure, Riverside, the race start is on the front lawn of Dewars Whisky Distillery.

 You can enter as:

 - Pairs (complete the river section in doubles canoe or kayak) - Within the Pairs event are 2 special categories

 - Relay (one person for the land section and one person for the water section)